In this sectionStudy at the Ruskin Resources Professional Opportunities & Residencies Prizes and Awards Visiting Speaker Series & Lecture Lists

 The Sir William Dunn School for Pathology Art Award is open to all undergraduates and postgraduates at the Ruskin School of Art.
 Students are invited to submit proposals for a site-specific work that will be displayed at the Sir William Dunn School for Pathology, South Parks Road, Oxford.

 Proposals should consist of a statement of approximately 250 words, with supporting visuals.
 Works should be inspired by the Sir William Dunn School of Pathology, either directly through the subject area of pathology or by the school architecture.

 The judging and announcement takes place in Trinity Term.
-Final dates for submission in 2017 are yet to be confirmed, including the date for an initial visit and tour of the Dunn School for Pathology, led by Professor Raff.
+The Prize was briefly suspended in 2018.
+Final dates for submission in 2019 are yet to be confirmed, including the date for an initial visit and tour of the Dunn School for Pathology.

 The winner will complete the commission over the summer vacation and install their work during the autumn.

 The Sir William Dunn School for Pathology retains the winning work for their art collection.

 - Winners 2015: Eleanor Minney (St Edmund Hall) and Mariette Moor (St Edmund Hall), with a special commission for Lucy Gregory (New College)